Freedom of speech in the United States: Core political speech

 Core political speech is the discussion of political matters, including commentary on governmental laws and policies, discussion of public issues which may be subject to governmental action, commentary on political parties, individual politicians, political candidates and so on.
 This includes the right to publicly criticize the government and its leaders, potentially in very harsh or offensive terms.
 Core political speech is the most highly guarded form of speech because of its importance to a functional republic.
 In Buckley v.
 Valeo, for instance, the Supreme Court wrote:

 Restrictions placed upon core political speech must weather strict scrutiny analysis or they will be struck down.
 The Supreme Court has ruled that suffrage itself is not political "speech" and thus can be subjected to significant regulations, and the right to run for office may likewise be restricted.
 Calling for such restrictions to be altered or abolished, however, is protected under the First Amendment, and certain kinds of suffrage restrictions are already prohibited by other parts of the constitution.
+In First National Bank of Boston v.
+Bellotti (1978), the Supreme Court protected corporate expenditure of money as a form of speech.

 Commercial speech

 Not wholly outside the protection of the First Amendment is commercial speech, which is speech that "propose[s] a commercial transaction", as defined by Ohralik v.
 Ohio State Bar Assn. in 1978.
 Such speech still has expressive value although it is being uttered in a marketplace ordinarily regulated by the state.
 In 1980, Central Hudson Gas & Electric Corp. v.
 Public Service Commission held that restrictions of commercial speech are subject to a four-element intermediate scrutiny.
 Sorrell v.
-IMS Health Inc. (2011) casts doubt upon whether commercial speech still exists as a distinct type of speech.
+IMS Health Inc. (2011) casts doubt upon whether commercial speech still exists as a distinct type of speech subject to less protection than other categories of speech.